 There is no entrance fee to hike in the forest, though some fees for certain recreational areas — such as camp sites — and activities may apply.

 Houston's vast network of slow-moving creeks, known as bayous, have given it the nickname the "Bayou City."
 While a primary purpose of these waterways has been to catch the overflow of water brought on by Houston's rainy season, they also serve as a great place to kayak and canoe.

 Buffalo Bayou, for example, is more than 50 miles long and stretches nearly the entire length of the city.
 Kayaking trips take you through the lush greenery of Memorial Park and the elite neighborhood of River Oaks to give you a breathtaking view of downtown.
-Take a guided tour for about $60 per person, or rent or bring a kayak and go solo.
+Take a guided tour or rent or bring a kayak and go solo.

 Kayaking is also available at Discovery Green Park downtown.

 Mountain Bike in Jack Brooks Park

 Despite Houston’s notoriously flat terrain, the area has a few decent mountain bike trails for both beginners and experts.
 Jack Brooks Park, located about an hour south of Houston in Galveston County, has one of the best trails in the metro area.
 The trail is challenging enough for avid mountain cyclists but still accessible for those just starting out.
 Best of all, the trail is one-way, allowing riders to go quickly around curves and down hills without worrying about colliding with oncoming traffic.